shadizx/ChessPython/plan.md

 4/25/2022 - Shadi
 git checkout to older git branch where there wasn't hyp or phantom trying to restructure code, then add in piece moves

+4/28/2022 - Roham
+- [ ] clean up piece.py and remove legal moves (add to board later) - SHADI
+- [ ] make the unblocked set of moves for each piece in boards - ROHAM
+- [ ] make a function to generate all moves and add them to a dictionary mapped with position of the piece (board class, board.py) - ROHAM
+- [ ] make a function to generate all legal moves (board.py) with altering the board state after each move - ROHAM
+- [ ] make pieces able to move again - SHADI